tosc/vim/README.md

 	* (Delete session button)?
 	* (Bookmark sessions)?
 	* Remove shougos session plugin.
-* Add a :et command.
-Creates a file in the tempfolder for quick testing and so on.
 * Make it possible to reference pdfs and maybe firefox using my note-system.
 * Add a bind in unite to change sorting method from time to name.
-* Get more information from my jedi completion.
-* Change my unite snippet source to non volatile.
 * TagGenerator
 	* helptags for vim
 	* todo
-* Move my infostuff to server repo.
+* Change my unite snippet source to non volatile.
 * Echo result of rm mv add.
 Echomsg?
-* Create unite source for external commands.
-Switch to that unite buffer to get more output from program.
 * Make my draw into a real plugin.
 * Download all external binaries for windows and put them at a convenient location to make installing vim easier.